Ceramic Dictionary

 Read more about: Glaze-base (c) Preparing the glaze-base

-Tiles: if a tile is visibly cracked break it, holding it with both hands and forcing it downward.
-You might not be able to see the crack, but even so, if the sound is flat, it is advisable not to use this piece, as it could break from the heat of firing.
-If you are not sure it is broken, put it at the bottom of the kiln during firing, so that if it breaks there is nothing underneath it can fall on and damage.
-Use it for a one tils design, the replacement of one tile in a large design is too complicated to risk.
+Tiles: if a tile is visibly cracked break it by holding it with both hands and forcing it downward.
+You might not be able to see the crack but even so, if the sound is flat, it is advisable not to use this piece as it could break from the heat of firing.
+If you are not sure it is broken, put it at the bottom of the kiln during firing so that if it breaks there is nothing underneath it can fall on and damage.
+Use it for a one tile design, the replacement of one tile in a large design is too complicated to risk.

-Sounding Tiles: balance it on top of the fingers of your left hand and tap in different places, with the first knuckle of your right hand.
+Sounding Tiles: balance it on top of the fingers of one hand and tap in different places with the first knuckle of your other hand.

-ca: BESCUIT (c) So de plats, gerres i tapes
+ca: BESCUIT (4) So de plats, gerres i tapes.

-es: BIZCOCHO (c) Sonido platos, jarras y tapas
+es: BIZCOCHO (4) Sonido platos, jarras y tapas.

 Sounding

-Plate: Balance it on top of the fingers of your left hand and tap around the edge with the first knuckle of your right hand.
+Plate: Balance it on top of the fingers of one hand and tap around the edge with the first knuckle of your other hand.

-Jars: Hold it with the fingers of your left hand inside the neck and tap it with the first knuckle of your right hand.
+Jars: Hold it with the fingers of one hand inside the neck and tap it with the first knuckle of your other hand.

-Lids: Hold the flange of the lid by putting the fingers of your left hand inside it, pushing them firmly against the edge.
-Then tap the lid with the first knuckle of your right hand.
+Lids: Hold the flange of the lid by putting the fingers inside it, pushing them firmly against the edge.
+Then tap the lid with the first knuckle of your other hand.

-Remember: if the resulting sound has a high tone, this means that the it is not broken.
+Remember: If the resulting sound has a high tone, this means that it is not broken.
 If the sound is flat, it means it is cracked and should not be used.

-ca: BESCUIT (d) Neteja de plats, gerros i tapes
+ca: BESCUIT (5) Neteja de plats, gerros i tapes.

-es: BIZCOCHO (d) Limpieza de platos, jarros y tapas
+es: BIZCOCHO (5) Limpieza de platos, jarros y tapas.

 To clean, plates, jars and lids that are hand or industrially made, dust or brush them.
 With handmade pieces, sandpaper any rough parts and if the plates have holes so they can be hung up, check that they are big enough and not blocked, this is explained in drilling holes.